 Ultimately, the success of any Digital PR campaign often comes down to really understanding what your audience wants and what they tend to consume online.
 If you can understand this, you stand a much better chance of reaching your target audience effectively and enjoying success from your Digital PR campaign.

 When it comes to Digital PR, there isn’t a one-size-fits-all approach.
-Every publication is looking for something different/unique.
+Every publication is looking for something different and unique.
 Typically, the types of Digital PR tactics used by agencies will stem from performance research and can be turned into a bigger link building campaign to help target specific sites/audiences and inform or entertain the consumer.

 Not every tactic will be best for your business, so it’s important to take the time to understand the types of content that are right for your industry.